 Voter Registration Drives

-These initiatives have helped to bridge the gap between eligible voters and the electoral process, ensuring that more people can participate in shaping the future of their communities.
+By bridging the gap between eligible voters and the electoral process, these initiatives have made it possible for more people to take part in determining the direction of their communities.

 Policy Changes